How Long Does It Take for Plastics to Biodegrade?

 What is an example of a biodegradable substance?

 Biodegradable materials break down into smaller, more usable forms over time.
-The perfect example of this is human and animal excretion, plant leaves, wood, roots, fruit, roots and dead humans/animals (except hair and bones).
+Examples of this include human and animal excretion, plant leaves, wood, roots, fruit, roots and dead humans/animals (except hair and bones).

 Does plastic eventually break down?

-Plastic isn't a material that decomposes, but must be recycled.
-Instead, plastic tends to break down into smaller particles until they are too small to be seen.
+Plastic isn't a material that decomposes easily, and must be recycled.
+Plastic tends to break down into smaller particles until they are too small to be seen.
 This means that every molecule of plastic produced since 1907 is still present in the environment.

 Lots More Information